By David H. Rothman

 Frustratingly, many rural places (including those in the Black Belt in the American South) lack adequate tax and donor bases for libraries.
 Little towns like Norlina, North Carolina, do not teem with multimillionaire stockbrokers and hedge fund managers.
 Some farming areas are so job-poor they cannot even support enough dentists.

 The library world comes with inequalities of its own, and not just geographical ones.
-ALA’s minority efforts are praiseworthy but still pathetically underfunded by the philanthropic community even though one survey from 2009-2010 found that of 114,227 certified librarians at the time, only 563 were black males and a mere 522 were Latinos.
+ALA’s minority efforts are praiseworthy but still pathetically underfunded by the philanthropic community even though one survey from 2009-2010 found that of 114,227 credentialed librarians at the time, only 563 were black males and a mere 522 were Latinos.
 So much for role models for young African-American or Hispanic boys.
+A 2017 ALA membership demographics survey does not provide much encouragement, either.
 Meanwhile the number of school librarians has markedly declined especially for black neighborhoods.

 African-American parents and activists are hardly oblivious to this, and anger is growing.